Photograph courtesy of Terry & Jean Langford.

 Sarah Lowe (50, Widow, House Duties, born Rounds Hill, Staffs), and her 5 nephews & nieces: Joseph Darby (22, Miner - Horse Driver, born Coseley), Samuel Darby (20, Miner - Horse Driver, born Coseley), Sarah Darby (17, Packer in Factory, born Coseley), Louisa Darby (15, born Coseley), and Alfred Darby (13, School, born Coseley).

 Marriage of Samuel Darby and Phoebe Randle registered September quarter 1912 in Dudley.
-They had 2 children, Emily born in December quarter 1913, and Samuel born in December quarter 1915.
+They had 3 children, Emily born 14th November 1913, and Samuel born 7th November 1915; another child, Sarah Elizabeth Randle, was born on 29th January 1912 before Samuel and Phoebe had married.

 Samuel was born in Coseley, and was still living there in 1911.
 He is shown as being resident in Tipton when he enlisted, most likely in the Princes End area as he is commemorated on the St. John's memorial.
 His brother Alfred was also killed in action, on 20th September 1917, whilst serving with the Royal Fusiliers, having initially enlisted with the South Staffs.